BorkNO/BorkNO/README.md

 Hi!
 I'm Bork, a Norwegian IT student who's pretty interested in cybersecurity, networking and Linux.
 I've still got a lot to learn so I'm pretty useless with programming.
-You can contact me at mail@bork.no (or borkboii on Discord)
+You can contact me at github@bork.no (or borkboii on Discord)